18 Jan Winter time backcountry fishing

 Winter time backcountry fishing

-The winter time a season continues and with it great fishing opportunities, offering my clients the chance of doing something different at different locations.
+The Winter time season continues and with it great fishing opportunities, offering my clients the chance of doing something different at different locations.
 One of my favorite things to do during the winter season is fishing deep in the Backcountry, witnessing the beauty of the Everglades and catching snook, redfish, baby tarpon, seatrout and even largemouth bass at the backwaters where the water becomes fresh.

 Snook fishing in these areas can be absolutely red hot during the winter time with the right conditions.
 Most of these snook are in the small side but the slot and over slot fish almost always shows up in between the juvies, often surprising the angler and leaving him/her wondering if heavier tackle should’ve been used!